 The Palace of Versailles is a true symbol of French grandeur.
 This magnificent palace located near Paris, has been the home of many kings and queens over the centuries.
 The Palace of Versailles is the largest palace in the world and it was built by Louis XIV, King of France, also known as the Sun King.
-The origins of the Palace of Versailles date back to 1623, when Louis XIII decided to build a hunting lodge on the Marly estate.
+The origins of the palace date back to 1623, when Louis XIII decided to build a hunting lodge on the Marly estate.
 The project evolved over time and eventually became what we know today as the Palace of Versailles.
 The palace is now open to the public and visitors can explore its extensive gardens and galleries.

-The origins of the Palace of Versailles
+The origins of the Palace

 The first castle is in fact a simple hunting lodge measuring 35 meters long by 6 meters wide.
 This small building is nicknamed the “puny castle” or even “the house of cards” because of the mixture of colors formed by the red brick, the black slate and the white stone that compose it.
 The king’s apartment is on the first floor and this castle has only 4 rooms, an office, a wardrobe, a bedroom and an antechamber.
 It was in 1631 that expansion work began, including the addition of small pavilions on the edge of the castle.
 The wings of the building were redesigned and in 1634, the wall enclosing the courtyard was replaced by a portico.
 From the outside point of view, the gardens are laid out in the French style.
 This period coincides with the birth of the second castle.
 But following the death of Louis XIII, the castle was gradually abandoned and it was not until 1660 that the young King Louis XIV became interested again in Versailles and its development.
 In September 1960, Louis XIV planned to enlarge the garden and create a new park of considerable size.
 From 1661, it was the apartments of the castle that were restored, at the request of the Sun King.
 The other phases of construction began in 1664 which, on the advice of Colbert, provided for an enlargement of the castle on the garden side.
 The surface of the castle is tripled and the Orangery and the Menagerie make their appearance.
 In 1667, work on the Grand Canal began.

-The other construction phases of the Palace of Versailles
+The other construction phases

 The second phase of construction began in 1669 with the redevelopment of the envelope of the Palace of Versailles, also known as the “new castle”.
 The first floor is dedicated to the large apartments of the king and queen.
 To the west of the palace, a terrace was built on the gardens but it was later removed to allow the construction of the hall of mirrors.
 The third phase of work began in 1678 and saw the appearance of: